Exposome Geocoder – Input Preparation and Usage Guide

 Note on Dependencies (Firewall Warning):

-The Address_to_FIPS.py script attempts to pull Docker images automatically.
+The geocoding scripts attempt to pull Docker images automatically.
 If you have a strict firewall, you may need to pull these images manually before running the script:

 docker pull ghcr.io/degauss-org/geocoder:3.3.0